shuwariafrica/world/docs/_docs/modules/common/utilities.md

 ## Internal Utilities

-Some utilities in the [[africa.shuwari.common]] package are marked as internal and are not intended for public use.
+Some utilities in the [[world.common]] package are marked as internal and are not intended for public use.
 These support implementation details of other modules and may change without notice.

 ## Best Practises